52North/gatherer/README.md

 This application is made during the Google Summer of Code (GSoC) 2014.
 The app is designed for android and currently only for a Nexus 4 (768 x 1280 pixels).
+The (technical) documentation can be found in the wiki.

 Project info
 ============================